zimmski/go-mutesting/README.md

 The targets of the mutation testing can be defined as arguments to the binary.
 Every target can be either a Go source file, a directory or a package.
 Directories and packages can also include the `...`wildcard pattern which will search recursively for Go source files.
 Test source files with the ending `_test` are excluded, since this would interfere with testing the mutation most of the time.

-The following example will gather all Go files which are defined through the targets and generate mutations with all available mutators of the binary.
+The following example will gather all Go files which are defined by the targets and generate mutations with all available mutators of the binary.

 ```bash
 go-mutesting parse.go example/ github.com/zimmski/go-mutesting/mutator/...